Wooden Housewarming Gift Ideas

 A bud vase can sits at home on a windowsill, a shelf, or a bedside table.
 Wherever there's a small gap that could use something to add some visual appeal to the room.

-My bud vases are generally made in oak, ash, sycamore, and English walnut.
+My bud vases are generally made in oak, ash and sycamore.

 Plus, all my bud vases are finished with a microcrystalline wax and designed for dried or artificial flowers.
 Nothing that needs water.